State's daily positivity rate drops to 7.09%; deaths up 106, cases rise 4,311

 Miami-Dade climbed to 2,238, which is 191 more in one week.
 Broward increased to 1,088 with a rise of 148 in one week.

-Palm Beach County's death count is higher than 22 states, including Rhode Island's 1,030 after gaining 1 and Iowa's 1,022 after reporting 8 Friday.
+Palm Beach County's death count is higher than 22 states, including Iowa's 1,031 after reporting 9 Saturday and Rhode Island's 1,030 with no data reported.

 Cases